About me

 Making contact

 Finding the right therapist is personal.
-If my approach resonates with you, I’d be happy to meet for an initial session.
+If my approach resonates with you, please contact me.

 please email me at Gayle@circletherapy.co.uk